openhwgroup/cva6/hardware/gf22/synopsys/README.md

  - Delay lines for the hyper

 You can instantiate your macros as wrapped in the tc_sram and pad files according to the `Bender.yml`.
-Support for generic memories and delay lines is still missing.
+Support for generic memories and delay linexs is still missing.